 Our daughter spent newborn days with a combination of 19 newborn changes total.
 We washed at least every two days.
 We understood that would not work forever!

-My Cloth Diaper Stash
+Cloth Diaper Stash for Full-time Daycare

 When I was pregnant, we won our first diaper shell through one of Bailey’s contests.
 It prompted us to buy more GroVia shells and a few inserts.
 We were curious to try different (cheaper) price points and systems.
 After extensive research, we use all in two systems almost exclusively for daycare.
 In addition to GroVia, Buttons makes affordable covers and we found used Best Bottoms inserts online.